How we build iconik

 Before any code is released to production it is deployed to our staging system which is a replica of the production system.
 When a release candidate has been deployed to staging we perform another round of manual testing using a pre-defined set of testing instructions.
 This testing is done before each release of the software.
 We also perform security scanning of the upcoming release to make sure it doesn't have any vulnerabilities which can be automatically detected.
 Any discovered vulnerabilities are triaged and fed back into the development lifecycle.
 Depending on the severity they may be release blockers.

-Once a release passes quality assurance it can be released to production. iconik releases can usually be rolled out to production without downtime.
+Once a release passes quality assurance it can be released to production.
+A management approval is required for any changes to the production environment. iconik releases can usually be rolled out to production without downtime or customer impact.

 Maintenance